Why is AI RAM So Expensive? Understanding the Cost Drivers and Solutions

 While training AI models is memory-intensive, inference (running a trained model) also has significant memory requirements, especially for real-time applications or large language models (LLMs).
 Running LLMs like GPT-4 or Claude requires substantial RAM to load the model’s parameters and process user inputs efficiently.
 This continued demand during inference contributes to the overall expensive AI RAM market.

 For instance, running a large LLM locally can easily demand 64GB or more of RAM just for the model itself, excluding the operating system and other applications.
-This pushes the need for high-capacity, fast memory even into consumer and prosumer hardware, highlighting the pervasive nature of expensive AI RAM.
+This pushes the need for high-capacity, fast memory even into consumer and prosumer hardware, highlighting the pervasive nature of expensive AI RAM and why RAM is so important for AI.

 Factors Contributing to High AI RAM Costs